 We act as an educator, advocate, and connector between Alaskan creatives, policy makers, and local businesses and community groups in order to develop new economic opportunities in Alaska.
 We work to build better data to understand and support Alaska's new and emerging creative sectors.

 We carry out our work through our community partners.
-Join Alaska Creative Economies to advance our mission to create new economic opportunities for Alaska's creative industries.
+Join Alaska Creative Economies to advance our mission to create new opportunities Alaska's creatives and the communities they serve.
 ACE is a 501c3 tax exempt Alaskan nonprofit corporation.
 Send us an email to sync up.

 Born and raised in Anchorage, Jesse is deeply committed to building a sustainable and equitable future.
 With over a decade of experience in data management and visualization, he brings expertise gained from working at the City of Portland and Nike to his current role with ICF International.
 His career includes serving as a United States R

 Born and raised in Anchorage, Jesse is deeply committed to building a sustainable and equitable future.
 With over a decade of experience in data management and visualization, he brings expertise gained from working at the City of Portland and Nike to his current role with ICF International.
 His career includes serving as a United States Reconnaissance Marine, after which he completed a Bachelor of Science in IT Analysis and later a Master of Science in Environmental Science from Oregon State University.
+Jesse supports ACE's economic impact analysis work.
 Currently residing in Portland, Oregon, Jesse spends his downtime exploring the Pacific Northwest backcountry, hiking, hunting, and fishing.

 Born and raised in Anchorage, Michael brings over 15 years of experience in grassroots community development to ACE.
 He currently works as an Analyst for GCI and has held diverse roles across Alaska, including founder of AKIMI / Music Alaska and positions with the Alaska Health Information Exchange, the Anchorage Park Foundation, the Denali Education Center, and Agnew::Beck Consulting.
 In civic life, he has served as board chair of both the Fairview Community Council and the Anchorage Citizens Coalition, contributing to the implementation of the Anchorage Comprehensive Plan.
 Michael earned a B.A. in Community Development from Portland State University's College of Urban and Public Affairs and holds a nonprofit leadership certificate from Lewis & Clark College’s Institute for Nonprofit Management.
-He has also worked as a researcher for the Oregon Community Foundation, evaluating the impact of its philanthropic programs.
+He has also worked as a researcher for the Oregon Community Foundation evaluating the impact of its philanthropic programs.
 Michael is a former AmeriCorps VISTA and was named a “Vanguard” by the Next City urban affairs conference—a national gathering of rising urban innovators.
-He currently manages the Anchorage band SunDog.
+He currently manages the Anchorage band SunDog and founded Dog Yard Records in 2019.

 821 N Street, Ste 102, Anchorage, Alaska 99501